- Palestinians abducted Israeli soldier Gilad Shalit in 2006 when he was 19

 On March 15, cars pulled to the side of the road, schools halted classes and Israeli President Shimon Peres paused at a conference in the southern Israeli city of Eilat.

 Israelis were not the only ones marking the soldier's captivity.

 "Jews across the world have been pining for Gilad Shalit's release for over five years," said William Daroff, a vice president of the Jewish Federations of North America.

 "Thousands of us have had an empty chair at our Passover seder tables reserved for Gilad," he said, referring to the celebratory meal that marks the beginning of Passover.
 "We have prayed for his release.
 We have met with his parents, we have sat with his family in their tent outside the prime minister's residence, we have marched for Gilad's release."

 Shalit's parents led a 12-day march from their home in northern Israel to Prime Minister Benjamin Netanyahu's office in Jerusalem in June 2010 and camped out in a tent there until last week.

 Soon after the protest camp was set up, the British government demanded Shalit's "immediate and unconditional release."

 "His detention is unjustifiable and unacceptable," the British Foreign Office said on Shalit's 24th birthday.

-In June of this year, the United States condemned Shalit's captivity "in the strongest possible terms," according to a White House statement.
+Other nations have also called for Shalit's release.
+In June, the United States condemned Shalit's captivity "in the strongest possible terms," according to a White House statement.
 America "joins other governments and organizations around the world" in calling for his immediate freedom, the statement said.